Spiroplasma citri: Taxonomy and phylogeny

-Discovery and Isolation
+Discovery and isolation

 Around 1915, “Washington” navel trees near Redlands, California, were the first to show symptoms of what is now known as Citrus Stubborn Disease.
 The disease was then reported outside of California for the first time in the Mediterranean in 1928, suggesting its wider geographical spread and impact on citrus production by that time.
 However, S. citri, the bacterium responsible for Citrus stubborn disease, was not cultured and identified until 1973, initially discovered in California.
 This identification was made by J. M. Bové, P. Saglio, M. Lhospital, D. Lafléche, G. Dupont, J. G. Tully, and E. A. Freundt.
 This team of scientists aimed to find the root cause of citrus stubborn disease, responsible for stunting the growth of citrus plants.
 The research team focused on young citrus leaves from plants because they were more likely to transmit the disease.
 To culture S. citri, the team used specialized nutrient-rich media that included horse serum or cholesterol, essential for growth, which mimicked the intracellular environment of the plant phloem, facilitating the growth of this bacterium.
 The cultures were maintained under anaerobic conditions to replicate the low-oxygen environment inside host issues.
 To study S. citri, they grew this bacterium in culture and successfully isolated it as a pure culture.
 From there, the scientists learned the unique biochemical properties of S. citri and what characteristics distinguished it as its own species.

 Morphology

-S. citri belongs to the Spiroplasma genus within the mollicutes class, which is composed of Gram-positive bacteria that lack a cell wall.
+Spiroplasma citri belongs to the Spiroplasma genus within the Mollicutes class, which is composed of Gram-positive bacteria that lack a cell wall.
 S. citri typically has a helical structure due to the arrangement of fibril and MreB filaments along its cytoskeleton.
 In its helical form, S. citri moves in a corkscrew motion, which plays a significant role in cell division and elongation.
 However, its alternate forms—spherical or ovoid shapes and branches, non-helical filaments—use intracellular fibril filaments for motility, compensating for the absence of flagella.
 These filaments create kinks in the cell body, allowing S. citri to move.
 The sizes of these forms vary greatly: spherical shapes measure 100 to 240 nanometers wide, while helical and branched nonhelical filaments are about 120 nanometers wide, and 2-4 micrometers long, with the potential to reach 15 micrometers in later growth stages.
 When cultured on agar, S. citricolonies are around 0.2 millimeters in width and display either a fried-egg-like or granular appearance.